0xcert/framework/docs/api/wanchain.md

 | signature | [required] A `string` representing order signature created by the maker.
 | order.actions | [required] An `array` of [actions order action objects](#actions order-actions).
 | order.expiration | [required] An `integer` number representing the timestamp in milliseconds after which the order expires and can not be performed any more.
-| order.makerId | [required] A `string` representing an Wanchain account address which makes the order.
+| order.makerId | [required] A `string` representing a Wanchain account address which makes the order.
 It defaults to the `accountId` of a provider.
 | order.seed | [required] An `integer` number representing a unique order number.
 | order.takerId | A `string` representing the Wanchain account address which will be able to perform the order on the blockchain.
 This account also pays the gas cost.